Cities and Towns in Nagano

 Although the city of Matsumoto has an airport, access by airplane isn’t really practical from Tokyo.
 There are flights from Osaka, Sapporo and Fukuoka, but none of them are cheap.

 For those on a JR Pass, the Hokuriku (Nagano) Shinkansen provides the easiest access to major cities in the prefecture—and beyond; the bullet train line runs all the way to Kanazawa in neighboring Ishikawa Prefecture.
-For those not on a JR Pass, a single-use Shinkansen ticket is still good value and can be booked in advance.
 The trip from Tokyo takes between one and a half to two hours.

 The Tokyo Wide Pass is also an economical option for reaching destinations in the east of Nagano, such as Karuizawa and Sakudaira.